 Growing up in Oshawa meant spending his summers working in Oshawa's General Motors plants.
 This experience, coupled with his dedication to our community, lead Colin to create the Conservative Automotive Caucus shortly after being elected.
 During our former Conservative government's minority (2006-08) and majority (2011-15) governments, Colin had the privilege of serving as a Parliamentary Secretary in three busy portfolios: Industry, Health and Environment.
 He was a pivotal part of the process that lead to the creation of the Rouge National Urban Park, the first National Park to be established inside a Canadian municipality.

-In the 42nd and 43rd Parliaments, Colin worked very closely with several brave Oshawa-based survivors of human trafficking to advocate for new measures to stop its scourge in the Oshawa and Durham areas (and farther afield in Canada) by introducing Bill C-461, An act to amend the Criminal Code and the Judges Act (trafficking in persons).
-C-461, which Colin will help to reintroduce in the new session of Canada's 43rd Parliament, will again propose to amend Canada's Criminal Code to clarify what constitutes exploitation for the purpose of establishing whether a person has committed the offence of trafficking in persons.
-In addition to amending Canada's Judges Act to ensure that training provided for the continuing education of judges include seminars on trafficking in persons, C-461 would see Canada align its laws with the United Nations-adopted Palermo protocols (2000) on the prevention, suppression and punishment of individuals trafficking in persons (especially women and children).
-Further, Colin's Bill proposes to remove any requirement for a Crown Attorney to prove that a victim of human trafficking fears the accused in order to obtain a conviction which, sadly, is rarely occurring in our country's recent legislative context.
+In the 42nd Parliament, Colin worked very closely with several brave Oshawa-based survivors of human trafficking to advocate for new measures to stop its scourge in the Oshawa and Durham areas (and farther afield in Canada) by introducing Bill C-461, An act to amend the Criminal Code and the Judges Act (trafficking in persons).
+C-461, which Colin reintroduced in the 42nd Parliament, proposed to amend Canada's Criminal Code to clarify what constitutes exploitation for the purpose of establishing whether a person has committed the offence of trafficking in persons.
+In addition to amending Canada's Judges Act to ensure that training provided for the continuing education of judges include seminars on trafficking in persons, C-461 would have aligned Canada's laws with the United Nations-adopted Palermo protocols (2000) on the prevention, suppression and punishment of individuals trafficking in persons (especially women and children).
+C-461 also proposed to remove any requirement for a Crown Attorney to prove that a victim of human trafficking feared the accused in order to obtain a conviction.
+Regrettably, this Bill died on the Commons' Order Paper when Parliament was dissolved ahead of the 2019 federal general election.

 On April 24, 2024, at the Oshawa Conservative Association's 20th Annual General Meeting, Colin announced that he will not seek re-election in Canada's 45th general election, expected in 2025.
 He remains on duty and will continue to serve as Oshawa’s MP until that time.